 The Court concluded that an agreement to extend the statute of limitations in that way would violate Maryland’s landlord-tenant laws, and would be unreasonable, and therefore unenforceable at common law.

-If you are being sued beyond the statute of limitations, feel free to contact us for a review.
+If you are being sued beyond the statute of limitations, contact us for a review.